Starkku/cncnet-client-mod-base/Documentation/Updater.md

 ### Distributable Files
 - **Updater Configuration File** (`Resources/UpdaterConfig.ini`): Client [updater configuration](#updater-configuration) file which sets the download mirrors for the updater and available custom component info.
 Requires [a client with extended updater support](#client-support).
 If no such file is found, client falls back to using `updateconfig.ini` that is used by the original XNA CnCNet Client which uses a different syntax and does not allow setting custom component info.
-- **Second-Stage Updater** (`clientupdt.dat`): A second-stage updater executable that copies the files to their correct places after they've all been downloaded and then launches the client again after it is done.
-Normally it has a hardcoded list of launcher executable names it looks for, and if it doesn't find any it won't launch the client again.
-The executable included here will attempt to read the launcher executable name from `LauncherExe` key in `Resources/ClientDefinitions.ini` if none from the hardcoded list are present.
+- **Second-Stage Updater** (`Resources/SecondStageUpdater.exe`): A second-stage updater executable that copies the files to their correct places after they've all been downloaded and then launches the client again after it is done.
+Client launcher executable is read from `LauncherExe` key in `Resources/ClientDefinitions.ini`, if it is not present or cannot be read for any other reason the client will not automatically restart after the second-stage updater has finished.

 Basic Usage
 -----------